NotSurprised/RingZer0-CTF-Writeup/JailEscaping/C Jail/Level 3.md

 Your C code:
 ```

-I must admit that although this challenge wasn't that difficult it took me way to much time to find a reasonable solution.
+I must admit that although this challenge wasn't that difficult it took me way too much time to find a reasonable solution.

 My first ideea was to write shellcode that would read `flag.txt` and dump its content.
 This is also the reason I wrote "[Testing Shellcodes](http://blog.dornea.nu/2016/08/23/testing-shellcodes/)".

 However, I've noticed that `\x` (hex code) couldn't be used as a keyword.

-Instead of giving up my first idea I should have think of some way how to re-write those hex codes to sth different: octal values or integer values of chars.
-That way I would have had bypassed the `\x` restriction.
+Instead of giving up my first idea I should have think of some way how to re-write those hex codes to something different: octal values or integer values of chars.

+That way I could bypassed the `\x` restriction.

 First I'll try to write down my thoughts which lead to the solution.

 Afterwards I'll show some other cool solutions I've seen in the write-ups.

 After trying hard I've decided to buy the hint: